-NCH&C pays attention to the little things by providing support, showing compassion and being someone you can talk to, not just a uniform.
+NCH&C delivers a wide range of personalised care services in a wide range of settings.
+Click here to go to our NCH&C NHS Trust website to see all of our services.
+Our staff pay attention to the little things by providing support, showing compassion and being someone you can talk to, not just a uniform.
 It’s having a conversation that’s not about health and about being looked after closer to home.

 We’re open for the 10,000 patients we see each and every day across our different services in Norfolk.
 That’s what makes us Outstanding.

-- You will play a key role in delivering more personalised care, closer to home.
+- Working for us means you’ll play a key role in delivering more personalised care, closer to home.
 This element of the NHS is one of the most popular with patients and is vital in supporting patients’ recovery from illness and leading efforts on preventative and wellness services.